 Reaching millennials requires developing an understanding of what they value and where they go to find it.
 A millennial and expert marketer discusses his experience in doing exactly that.

 Many businesses strive to reach and influence millennials, the demographically dominant generation born between the late 1970s and the mid-to-late 1990s.
-Charlie Grinnell, Head of Social Media at Aritzia and former Global Social Media Manager at Red Bull, counsels against relying on traditional content and delivery methods to capture these consumers.
+Charlie Grinnell, Head of Social Media at Aritzia and former Global Social Media Manager, Sports at Red Bull/Red Bull Media House, counsels against relying on traditional content and delivery methods to capture these consumers.
 Meeting their expectations depends on leveraging digital and social media.

-In a recent global conference call hosted by YPO’s Digital Marketing and Media Network and YNG+, Grinnell shares five key lessons he has learned about how businesses can capture the attention of millennials.
+In a recent global conference call hosted by YPO’s Digital Marketing and Media Network and YNG+, Grinnell shared key lessons he has learned about how businesses can capture the attention of millennials.

 The right culture